bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 Where can I download latest version of Bacula-Web ?
 ---------------------------------------------------

-There's no binary package (rpm, deb) that you can download from anywhere.
+Even I would love too, unfortunately, there's no rpm or deb binary package available (yet).

-The only "package" provided is a pre-installed Composer dependency package which is available in each `GitHub release notes <https://github.com/bacula-web/bacula-web/releases>`_
+I used to publish a "package" provided which were available in each releases `GitHub release notes <https://github.com/bacula-web/bacula-web/releases>`_

+But as it was causing more issues than really helping users, I decided to stop publishing this "package" (which consists only of pre-installed Composer dependencies).

+I may think again about this for a future major version.

 .. _troubleshoot-blank-page: